kareila/clean-all-the-things/README.md

 Changes
 -------

+### 30 May 2013

+New command line option "warn" for changing the warning threshold.
+Default value is 80% as before.

+Update maintenance logic to include both positive and negative changes.

+Include job names when printing maintenance update progress.

+Fixed a minor bug where a job with a null timestamp could produce uninitialized value warnings, by setting a numeric default value of zero.

+Fixed a minor bug where exit was needed instead of return, producing a "can't return outside a subroutine" warning.

 ### 21 May 2013

 Added a new command 'm' to mark a job as completed without having to look